codedbyjordan/file-uploader/README.md

-# Firebase Image Uploader 🔥
+# Firebase File Uploader 🔥

 To use, create a Firebase project and copy the config into a file in the 'firebase' folder called `config.js` Then, on Firebase, make sure you have 'Firestore Database', 'Storage', and 'Authentication' (Google) enabled.